akashsonowal/gpu-programming/README.md

 Each SM executes one block at a time.
 Each block is divided into warps.
 Warps of a thread blocks are handled concurrently.

-Device Memory: Grid scope.....available to all threads in all blocks......cudaMalloc is dynamic memory allocation......for static memory allocation use __device__ int sum = 0;
+Device Memory: Grid scope.....available to all threads in all blocks......cudaMalloc is dynamic memory allocation......for static memory allocation use __device__ int sum = 0; This memory is slow.

+Constant and Texture Memory: __constant__ .
+It is fast provided all threads read from same location.
+Texture memory is more optimised for access (mostly used in game graphics).

+Shared Memory: only within a thread block.
+It is very fast. <<<block, thread, share_mem>>>

+in the kernel func: extern __shared__ int dcopy[];